xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 >
 > nash-porquería o nash-equilibrio-**disinfo** → survival of the malicious by opt-out an assassin crash taking the other inklusively (…) you solus on the benefit of the mal (…) punish discrepancy, opacity in being **specific**, e.g.
 >
-> [ :arrow_up_small: Newton finally solved – 2019-07-04 ](https://www.rt.com/news/463382-student-solves-spherical-aberration-newton/) – prova matemática de uma identidade maligna (cross-check the formula via simple Mathematica emulation)
+> [ :arrow_up_small: Newton finally solved – 2019-07-04 ](https://www.rt.com/news/463382-student-solves-spherical-aberration-newton/) – prova matemática de uma identidade maligna (fetch the formula via simple Mathematica emulation)

 **2019-06-27** Do